Paul Goldschmidt Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 13th-ranked team ERA among all league pitching staffs (4.46).
+- The Pirates' 4.33 team ERA ranks 13th across all league pitching staffs.

-- The Pirates rank 17th in baseball in home runs surrendered (17 total, 1.2 per game).
+- Pirates pitchers combine to allow 17 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Contreras (1-1) gets the start for the Pirates, his third of the season.
+- Keller gets the start for the Pirates, his fourth of the season.
+He is 1-0 with a 3.57 ERA and 22 strikeouts through 17 2/3 innings pitched.

-- The right-hander last pitched on Monday against the Houston Astros, when he went 3 1/3 innings, allowing seven earned runs while giving up nine hits.
+- In his most recent appearance on Tuesday against the Houston Astros, the right-hander tossed six innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.